jdittrich/userNeedResearchBook/text/dataGathering.md

 ### Start simple

 Start with some easy-to-answer questions – like: »Lets start with some simple questions about your job«.
 You can ask »What is your job title« and maybe follow »How do you name your Job when friends ask you what you do?«.
-As well, it might be interesting how experienced the person is: »How long have you been working in your current occupation?« These examples are tied to work related studies – for doing research with university studentsm I tie the questions to their particular context and ask, for example, how long they have been studying so far.
+As well, it might be interesting how experienced the person is: »How long have you been working in your current occupation?« These examples are tied to work related studies – for doing research with university students I tie the questions to their particular context and ask, for example, how long they have been studying so far.

 These questions will help you to get to know some context of the participant’s work.
 But there is another advantage: Such questions are easy to answer.
 This gets the participants used to answering questions and opening up towards you.
 After a brief section with these easy-to-answer questions, you can transition to questions that demand more elaborate answers.